 The Master Class is the most intensive four days of tuition offered by The Studio.
-Each full day of the program consists of a rigorous exploration of technique as Howard Fine works with an ensemble of actors on preselected scenes.
+Each full day of the program consists of a rigorous exploration of technique as Howard Fine and David Coury work with an ensemble of actors on preselected scenes.

-Before the Master Class, Howard will dedicate time to selecting and pairing an ensemble of actors, who will then rehearse and work on preselected scenes using the techniques outlined in Howard’s book, ‘Fine on Acting: A Vision of the Craft’.
-The ensemble then work intensively with Howard work-shopping their scene in the public forum of the Master Class.
-This scene work acts as an entry point for actors and auditors to explore Howard’s technique, lessons and processes, and David’s vocal and authenticity work.
+Before the Master Class, Howard will dedicate time to selecting and pairing an ensemble of actors, who will then rehearse and work on preselected scenes using the techniques outlined in his book, ‘Fine on Acting: A Vision of the Craft’.
+The ensemble then work intensively with Howard Fine and David Coury work-shopping their scene in the public forum of the Master Class.
+This scene work acts as an entry point for actors and auditors (observers) to explore Howard’s acting technique, lessons and processes, and David’s vocal and authenticity work.

-Howard’s generous spirit works to create a learning environment free of judgement, and participants are guaranteed to experience lessons that allow them to flourish both during and after the Master Class.
+Howard and David’s spirit of generosity works to create a learning environment free of judgement, and participants are guaranteed to experience lessons that allow them to flourish both during and after the Master Class.

 About Participating in the Master Class

 Participants are provided with a scene and scene partner.
-Each scene pairing workshop their scene two times within 60-minute time slots in front of the auditors over two one hour sessions during the four day Master Class.
-Participants are expected to commit to approximately 20 – 30 hours of rehearsal prior to the event and are required to attend all four days of the Master Class in full.
-To ensure participants get the most from the Master Class, The Studio provides an average of four hours of hands-on pre-Master Class preparatory tuition.
+Each scene pairing workshop their scene two times within 60-minute time slots in front of an audience of their peers and industry colleagues.
+Participants are expected to commit to approximately 10 - 20 hours of rehearsal prior to the event and are required to attend all four days of the Master Class in full.
+To ensure participants get the most from the Master Class, The Studio provides the opportunity to participate in one hour of hands-on pre-Master Class preparatory tuition.

 Additional application information

+In the weeks prior to the Master Class, successful applicants are assigned a play and scene partner.
 Upon acceptance in to the Master Class, participants first need to read Howard’s book, as they will be applying the techniques therein when working on their scene in preparation for the class.
-Three weeks prior to the Master Class, successful applicants are assigned a play and scene partner.
 Participants are then asked to choose a scene from their allocated play, which must be no longer than five minutes in duration.
 In addition to the furniture provided by The Studio, participants are expected to provide necessary props and objects required to ‘make place’ as outlined in Howard’s book.
 Applicants must also be available to meet up with their scene partner to rehearse their scene both in the lead up to and during the Master Class.

 Please note that participation in the Master Class is subject to an application process and selection is based on the strength of each participant’s application letter, as well as their CV and showreel.
 Howard Fine’s Master Classes are extremely popular, and we strive to create a varied and eclectic ensemble for each Master Class.
 Please know the selection process is not designed to reflect Howard’s opinion of your progress, talent or ability as an actor.